zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 ﻿
 ## Grid

-The grid control in the SDK provides a rich set of features to build experiences that visualize tabular, structured data.
+The grid control in the SDK provides a rich set of features to build experiences that display tabular, structured data.

 ![alt-text](../media/portalfx-controls/grid-intro.png "Grid")